 Phoenix Fire & Police Department TECC Course Synopsis

-October 9th-10th, the Phoenix Fire Department hosted their second National Association of Emergency Medical Technician (NAEMT) Tactical Emergency Casualty Care (TECC) Course.
-Sponsored by Integrated Community Solutions to Active Violence Events (ICSAVE), the course brought together over 30 active public safety professionals from the Phoenix Fire and Police Departments.
+January 15th-16th, the Phoenix Fire Department hosted their third National Association of Emergency Medical Technician (NAEMT) Tactical Emergency Casualty Care (TECC) Course.
+Sponsored by Integrated Community Solutions to Active Violence Events (ICSAVE) and conducted at the Arizona Law Enforcement Academy, the course brought together over 30 active public safety professionals from the Phoenix Fire and Police Departments.

-The 16-hour course covered topics designed to decrease preventable death in the tactical situation.
+The 16-hour course covered topics designed to decrease preventable death in tactical situations.
 Topics included: Hemorrhage control; surgical airway control and needle decompression; strategies for treating wounded responders in threatening environments; caring for pediatric patients; and techniques for dragging and carrying victims to safety.